Post

 Printing Material

-When it comes to hobbyist 3D printing, it usually comes down to PLA or PETG.
-PLA is kind of the “default” – it prints easily, doesn’t warp much, and is perfect for quick prototypes or little decorative parts.
+When it comes to hobbyist 3D printing, it usually boils down to PLA or PETG.
+PLA is kind of the “default” – it prints easily, doesn’t warp much, and is perfect for quick prototypes.
 PETG, on the other hand, is a bit tougher (literally).
 It needs higher temps and a bit more fine-tuning to avoid stringing, but it pays off with parts that are stronger, more flexible, and way better at handling moisture or outdoor use.
-I’ve found that once you get the hang of PETG, it’s awesome for anything fsunctional, while PLA still wins for quick, clean prints with zero fuss.
-For the first run I treated the print like an MVP: go fast, validate fit, then iterate.
-PLA gave me a quick, clean prototype.
-Once the geometry is proven, PETG can be the “production” version with more durability.

 Orientation

-Recommended orientation for 3D printing
+3D printing orientation Recommended orientation for 3D printing

 Attachment